Visiting medical students from the U.S. and Canada

 Prerequisites for OB/GYN Clerkships:

-Please include in your initial application an official USMLE Step 1 and 2, if completed, score report and performance in 3rd year core clerkships.
+Please include in your initial application, an official USMLE Step 1 and 2, if completed, score report and performance in 3rd year core clerkships.
 This information will be used to determine which visiting students will be offered one of our limited prime summer and autumn slots.
 Due to the limited number, we will not be able to offer electives to international students.
-We require a minimum of three clinical honors and 220 or above on USMLE Step 1 and 230 or above on USMLE step 2.
+Students must have 1st try PASS on USMLE 1 and 2 and Complex (if both are taken).

 Diversity Student Program Information: